Stanford University School of Humanities and Sciences

-The Stanford University School of Humanities and Sciences is grants the majority of Stanford University's degrees.
+The Stanford University School of Humanities and Sciences grants the majority of Stanford University's degrees.
 The School has 27 departments and 20 interdisciplinary degree-granting programs.
 The School was officially created in 1948, from the merger of the Schools of Biological Sciences, Humanities, Physical Sciences, and Social Sciences.
 Those schools date from the mid-1920s when the university first organized individual departments into schools.

 Departments

 The school is divided into three divisions: Humanities and Arts, Natural Sciences, and Social Sciences.